 It is difficult to prove the existence of such multiple thermochronometers, as independent parameters indicative for different kinetics have not yet been established.
 Indeed, statistical analysis of different grain age populations requires dating of multiple grains (e.g. to be 95 % certain that a population representing 5 % of the grains is not missed 117 single grain ages need to be dated, Vermeesch (2004)).
 In any case, reproducing ages determined in different samples indicates the data is geologically meaningful, i.e. the observed spread is the result of partial resetting and/or different kinetics and not the result of factors independent of the time-temperature history, such as undetected inclusions or external helium implantation.
 We thus interpret the system as only partially reset, implying these units were not heated above the reset temperature (approximately 130-170 °C) after deposition.
 This interpretation is corroborated by unreset ZHe ages in the Hawasina Window (Figure 1, Csontos, pers. comm.).
-The top of the Natih Formation has seen temperatures above 220 °C. We suggest that this apparent contradiction may be explained by juxtaposition of the colder Muti and Hawasina units against the top of the carbonate platform during extensional top-to-NNE shearing.
-This implies that at least 50 °C of cooling are associated with post obduction extension, i.e. before doming.
+The top of the Natih Formation experienced temperatures above 220 °C. We suggest that this apparent contradiction may be explained by juxtaposition of the colder Muti and Hawasina units against the top of the carbonate platform during extensional top-to-NNE shearing.
+This implies that at least 50 °C of cooling are and thus have a different chemical composition and a different pre-depositional temperature history.
+This may associated with post obduction extension, i.e. before doming.
 A two-stage exhumation history of the Jebel Akhdar Dome has also been inferred from structural data (Grobe et al., 2018; Mattern and Scharf, 2018) and the stratigraphic record (Fournier et al., 2006; Mann et al., 1990).
 Top-to-NNE shearing is associated with tectonic thinning of the ophiolite (Grobe et al., 2018).
 This tectonic denudation will also result in cooling, and may explain why so little ophiolite is found in the post-obduction sediments.
 Additionally, ophiolitic material may have been lost to the Gulf of Oman.